dargap3/next/notes.md

 - Next has a file-system based routing system.
 - URLs we can access in the browser are determined by how we organize our files and folder in the code.
+- The app Router in Next is built entirely on the RSC architecture.

 ### 3.1.
 Routing conventions